9. Terminology

 **Layers:** Layers are a QMK specific functionality.
 The concept is similar to a Fn or FnLock key that is seen on some keyboards.

 **Layer Key:** The keycode you use to switch to a different layer.
 If you are using QMK Configurator, you'll see M(0) or M(1).
-If you are following [customizing-keyboard-layout-for-linux-with-qmk](https://docs.taikohub.com/customizing-keyboard-layout-for-linux-with-qmk "mention"), you'll see the RAISE and LOWER layer keys in the default dactyl\_manuform/5x6 layout.
+If you are following [4.
+Customizing Keyboard Layout for Linux with QMK](/customizing-keyboard-layout-for-linux-with-qmk.md), you'll see the RAISE and LOWER layer keys in the default dactyl\_manuform/5x6 layout.

 **QMK Toolbox:** A software tool used to flash a new layout onto your keyboard.
 It is available on Mac and Windows.